 Learn more about Missouri Veterans Commission, Veterans Service Officers

 Missouri State Military and Veterans Benefit Highlights and Eligibility

 What are my Missouri Military and Veterans State Tax Benefits?

-Missouri Income Taxes on Military Retired Pay: All military pensions can be deducted from Missouri adjusted gross income.
+Missouri Income Taxes on Military Retired Pay: Military Retired pay is exempt from Missouri income tax and can be deducted from Missouri adjusted gross income.

-Missouri Reserve Component Military Income Tax Deduction: Missouri is phasing in a complete deduction of military pay received by reserve component Service members.
+Missouri Reserve Component Military Income Tax Deduction: Missouri is phasing in a complete deduction of military pay received by reserve component Service members for inactive duty.

 Military income will be deducted as follows:

 To be eligible for this deduction the Service member’s military pay must have been included in their federal adjusted gross income.